Student Clubs & Organizations

 Below is a current list of PCSB student clubs and organizations.

 - The Providence College Entrepreneurship Society is the largest club in the school and was formed for the go-getters, the inventors, and the game changers.
 This society aims to help students establish an understanding of entrepreneurship through real life examples and guest speakers.
 We believe that students can gain valuable information through highly accomplished entrepreneurial speakers who have either started their own company or work for a startup.
 We not only bring in entrepreneurs, but also many other speakers with marketing, accounting, management, and finance backgrounds.
 The society also aids current entrepreneurial students who need help with their startup or finding job opportunities by connecting them with alumni and our societies connections.
 We highly encourage undecided first year students to join our society because you will get a better understanding of all the business majors and future job ideas.
-For information contact Olivia Coletti at email@example.com or Chris Valiaveendan at firstname.lastname@example.org.
+For information contact Shayne Tyrer firstname.lastname@example.org.

 - The Providence College Finance Society provides an environment where students can apply what they have learned from past experience and what they have learned in the classroom in a structured forum.
 This society is meant to be all encompassing across the broad spectrum of interests within the financial services industry.
 Members will be exposed to speakers and companies in the industry, take an active role in the organization by way of weekly meetings, and will be given the chance to network with their peers and professionals.
 The ultimate goal of the PCFS is to promote a culture in which members are engaged with each other, the society, and the greater financial services industry.
 As of 2019, the Blockchain Club and the Real Estate Club have been added as sections of the Finance Society for students who are interested in developing a better understanding of these segments of the finance industry.
+More recently, the Risk Management Club has been added to the Finance Society.
 In addition, the Finance Society has launched the Student-Led Asset Management (SLAM) Program.
 SLAM allows students to learn – hands-on, in real time – how to invest across different classes of assets, including equity, fixed income, and alternatives.
-For information contact Sidney Lauredant at email@example.com or Michael Hare at firstname.lastname@example.org.
+For information contact Alyssa Fitzgerald email@example.com.

 - The International Business Club aims to enhance participants’ knowledge of the international business world across all industries and aids them in their venture to become cosmopolitan business leaders.
 The IBC provides participants an opportunity to integrate themselves directly into the learning curve of the rapid globalization of today’s markets.
 This will be accomplished through guest speakers, international simulation competitions, and cultural exposure.
-For information contact Julia Nadeau at firstname.lastname@example.org.
+For information contact Kate McDonald, firstname.lastname@example.org.

 - The Student Advisory Board (SAB), established by the PCSB in 2013, is a collaborative effort between student leaders and the PCSB Dean’s Office to maximize the value of the undergraduate experience within the School of Business.
 The SAB is composed of students of the respective PCSB clubs and organizations.
-Members meet bi-weekly, and the president of the Future Friar Executives Board (FFE) facilitates the meetings.
-SAB, in collaboration with FFE, organizes events, for example, a school-wide barbecue to celebrate the end of the school year.
+Members meet monthly, and student leaders will have opportunities to share event ideas and coordinate with one another.
+SAB organizes events with PCSB, for example, a school-wide barbecue to celebrate the end of the school year.
 These events bolster the School of Business community environment, which is further improved by SAB when it acts as a sounding board for student concerns on campus.

 - The PCSB Student Mentor Program’s mission is to give back to the Friar Family and help underclassman business majors through their academic and social transition while promoting Providence College’s core values of enhancing academic excellence, building lifelong relationships, and increasing overall institutional effectiveness.
 The ultimate goal of the PCSB Student Mentor Program is to provide peer-to-peer support for new business majors.
-For information contact Christina Meucci at firstname.lastname@example.org.
+For information contact Shannon Tominey, firstname.lastname@example.org.